igor-alexandrov/wiserespond/README.md

 * [www.sdelki.ru](http://www.sdelki.ru)
 * [www.lienlog.com](http://www.lienlog.com)

 Know other projects?
-Just contact me and I will add them here.
+Then contact me and I will add them to the list.

 ## Contributing to wiserespond